-Ryan T. Shields, PhD is an assistant scientist in the Department of Mental Health and core faculty at the Moore Center.
+Ryan T. Shields, PhD is the associate director at the Moore Center for the Prevention of Child Sexual Abuse at the Johns Hopkins Bloomberg School of Public Health.
 He received his doctoral degree in criminology from Florida State University in 2013.
-He currently serves as co-PI or Co-investigator on five federally funded grants.
+He currently serves as co-PI or co-investigator on five federally funded grants.
 His research is primarily centered on the intersection of criminology, criminal justice and public health.
 He is interested in sex crime policy, punishment, homicide and suicide.
-His work has appeared in Sexual Abuse: A Journal of Research and Treatment, Journal of Adolescent Health, Criminal Justice Policy Review, Journal of Criminal Justice, and other journals.
+His work has appeared in Sexual Abuse: A Journal of Research and Treatment, Journal of Adolescent Health, Criminal Justice Policy Review, Journal of Criminal Justice and other journals.

 |Cierra Buckman, senior research program coordinator, received her Master of Health Sciences from Johns Hopkins Bloomberg School of Public Health.
-She has six years of program and research coordination experience and has spent the past two years focusing her efforts on child sexual abuse prevention.
+She has experience in program and research coordination and has spent the past several years focusing her efforts on child sexual abuse prevention.
 At the Moore Center, Cierra aids in project development and event coordination as well as oversees recruitment and data collection for several studies.|

-|Stephanie Neal, communication associate, received her Master of Science degree in Communication Management from Towson University and has seven years of experience designing and implementing strategic communication campaigns for both corporate and non-profit organizations.
-At the Moore Center, Stephanie manages the communication function including media relations, development and outreach, and website content and design.|
+|Stephanie Neal, communication associate, received her Master of Science degree in Communication Management from Towson University and has experience designing and implementing strategic communication campaigns for both corporate and non-profit organizations.
+At the Moore Center, Stephanie manages the Center's communication function including media relations, development, outreach and website content and design.|

-|Amanda Ruzicka, research associate, received her Master of Arts in Clinical Psychology from Towson University and has nine years experience designing, implementing and managing research projects at non-profit and academic institutions.
-At the Moore Center, Amanda manages the Center’s research studies, events, and administrative functions and aids in research project development.|
+|Amanda Ruzicka, research associate, received her Master of Arts in Clinical Psychology from Towson University and has experience designing, implementing and managing research projects at non-profit and academic institutions.
+At the Moore Center, Amanda manages the Center’s research studies, events, administrative functions and aids in research project development.|